spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 - A Nutanix Cluster API (CAPI) OS image.
 For guidance on creating the image, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix.html#building-capi-images-for-nutanix-cloud-platform-ncp).

 - The following applications installed.
 These are needed to deploy the kind cluster and workload cluster.
+We recommend using Docker, as it has been validated with this workflow.
 The [Common Prerequisites](https://cluster-api.sigs.k8s.io/user/quick-start#common-prerequisites) section of the [Install clusterctl](https://cluster-api.sigs.k8s.io/user/quick-start#install-clusterctl) page provides links to the applications below.

   - [Docker](https://docs.docker.com/engine/install/)
   - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)